anuragkainth/JobSavvy-AI-Enhanced-Job-searching-and-Tracking/README.md

 JobSavvy is a Streamlit-based web application that uses AI to enhance job search and tracking.
 It combines job scraping from popular job portals, Firebase for user authentication, and MongoDB for job management.

 ## Features
-- AI-powered job searching using Google API
+- AI-powered job searching using Google API.
-- Job scraping from Naukri, Hirist, and Foundit using Selenium
+- Job scraping from Naukri, Hirist, and Foundit using Selenium.
-- User dashboard for job tracking and management (e.g., bookmarked, applied, interviewing, negotiating, accepted) via MongoDB
+- User dashboard for job tracking and management (e.g., bookmarked, applied, interviewing, negotiating, accepted) via MongoDB.
-- Firebase integration for user authentication
+- Firebase integration for user authentication.

 ## Prerequisites
 To run this application, you will need:
-- Basic understanding of Python (including Streamlit) and JavaScript (including Node.js)
+- Basic understanding of Python (including Streamlit) and JavaScript (including Node.js).
-- Familiarity with Docker for containerization
+- Familiarity with Docker for containerization.
-- A pre-fetched Google API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
+- A pre-fetched Google API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-- A pre-configured Firebase app on the [Firebase Console](https://console.firebase.google.com/)
+- A pre-configured Firebase app on the [Firebase Console](https://console.firebase.google.com/).
-- A MongoDB database set up on MongoDB Cloud using [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/)
+- A MongoDB database set up on MongoDB Cloud using [MongoDB Atlas](https://www.mongodb.com/docs/atlas/getting-started/).

 ## Environment Variables
-Create a `.env` file in both the frontend and backend directories and include the following variables:
+Create a `.env` file in root directory and include the following variables:

 ```bash
 # Google API Key